 Tactical action is also exhausting for those responsible.
 Fifteen or twenty minutes after Bezerra and the Subprefeito had jointly unveiled a plaque declaring Asa Branca’s upgrading complete, the visiting dignitaries had gone and the crowd had dispersed.
 The freshly shaven Bezerra sat alone on a plastic chair looking pensive.
 I congratulated him on an achievement that he more than anyone else had made possible, and asked him how he felt.
 “I’m tired,” he replied.
 He would go and stay with his brother for a few weeks, rest up and enjoy the holidays.
 Then in January he would return and work would resume: “A luta continua.”
 The battle continues.

-This article was written by Aaron Thompson, and published on December 21, 2012.
+This article was written by Matthew Richmond, and published on December 21, 2012.

 Comments are closed.